Skip to Main Content

 Inpatient Services

-St. Jude offers comprehensive and high-quality inpatient services for your child.
+St. Jude offers high-quality inpatient services to meet your child’s specific medical needs.

-During your time at St. Jude Children’s Research Hospital, your child might be admitted for inpatient treatment.
+Your child might be admitted to the hospital for inpatient treatment during their time at St. Jude Children’s Research Hospital.
+Inpatient means your child will stay overnight.
 Your child may be admitted for one of these reasons:

 • To get chemotherapy